aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridvalidationtype/_index.md

 ```

 Custom server-side function validation.

+**Remarks**

 Use the CustomServerFunction property to specify the serverside validation . below is the example code:
 first define class which implement GridCustomServerValidation class myservervali : GridCustomServerValidation
 ...... then add validation var gridValidationCollection = this.GridWeb.ActiveSheet.Validations;
 GridValidation gv = gridValidationCollection.Add(new GridCellArea(1, 1, 2, 2));